LemonGruber/projetPROG5/README.md

 This is yet another ARM processor simulator
 More precisely, this is an ARMv5 instruction set emulator.
 Thus, it is neither cycle accurate, nor very efficient.
-It has been designed as a teaching tool, with modular sources and memory/processor transactions trace capabilities.
+Has been completed from a skeleton program designed by Guillaume Huard (http://polaris.imag.fr/guillaume.huard/).

 The main program, arm_simulator acts as a gdb server, so a typical use session would look like: